 Poverty Criteria eligible attendance areas will be the number of students' eligible for free and reduced price meals under the National School Lunch Act.
 Schools will be determined eligible based on the highest percentage of low-income families schoolwide with at least 40% for elementary schools, 55% and higher for middle schools, and 75% and higher for high schools.
 Schools will be in rank order based on the poverty rate of included elementary, middle schools and high schools.
-Students who are limited English Proficient, migrant, homeless, foster care and students with disabilities who are eligible will receive the same services as all other students scleeted to receive Title I. Part A services selected to receive Title I, Part A services.
+Students who are limited English Proficient, migrant, homeless, foster care and students with disabilities who are eligible will receive the same services as all other students selected to receive Title I, Part A services.